zenarcha/extraction-OS-capability/README.md

 If the extraction task has not been been fully defined, do not begin implementation.
 Work with the user to define the task first.

-## Understand the business problem
+## Discover the extraction task

-Ask the user to describe:
+Before designing the extraction contract, understand what the user is trying to build.

+If any of the following are unclear, ask clarifying questions before proceeding.

+Determine:

+- What is the scope of the capability?
+  - Is this a task-specific extractor (e.g. job postings, resumes, invoices)?
+  - Is this a reusable extraction framework that will support multiple schemas?
-* What type of document will be processed?
+- What type of document or documents will be processed?
-* What business problem are they are trying to solve?
+- What business problem is the extraction solving?
-* How will the extracted data be used?
+- How will the extracted data be used downstream?
-* Who or what will consume the extracted data?
+- Who or what will consume the extracted data?

-The user does **not** need to provide prompts, schemas or implementation details.
+The user does not need to provide prompts, schemas or implementation details.
+Your responsibility is to help translate the business problem into an extraction contract.

 ## Propose an extraction contract

-Based on the business problem:
+Based on the approved task definition:

-* Recommend the fields to extract.
+- Recommend the fields to extract.
-* Explain why each field is useful.
+- Explain why each field is needed for the downstream workflow.
-* Identify required and optional fields.
+- Identify required and optional fields.
-* Propose enums, nested models and validation rules where appropriate.
+- Propose enums, nested models and validation rules where appropriate.
-* Define the extraction scope.
+- Define the extraction scope.
-* Provide an example structured output.
+- Provide an example structured output.

-Treat the extraction contract as a proposal.
+Treat the extraction contract as a proposal rather than a final design.

-Do **not** assume it is final.

 ## Review and approve